Kyle Isbel Player Props: Royals vs. Blue Jays

 - Isbel hit .210 with 10 doubles, four triples, five home runs and 16 walks.

-- He homered in 4.8% of his games last season (105 in all), leaving the ballpark in 1.8% of his trips to the dish.
+- Including the 105 games he logged a plate appearance in last season, he homered in five of them (4.8%), leaving the yard in 1.8% of his trips to the plate.

-- Isbel drove in a run in 20 of 105 games last year, with multiple RBIs in five of them.
-He drove in three or more runs in two games.
+- Isbel picked up an RBI in 20 games last year out of 105 (19.0%), including multiple RBIs in 4.8% of those games (five times) and three or more RBIs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.